• Who We are

 • Conference

-Amplifying the Voices of Foster & Kinship Carers
+Amplifying the Voice of Foster & Kinship Carers

-Our mission is to advocate for the rights, needs and wellbeing of volunteer Foster and Kinship Carers.
-We support them to ensure their voices are heard, their rights are upheld and they are sustained... so that children in the care system can live in nurturing home based care.
+Our mission is to advocate for the rights, needs and wellbeing of volunteer Foster and Kinship Carers to ensure we recruit, train, retain and support them for the good of our community and to ensure their voices are heard and their rights upheld.
+Sustaining Carers ensures children in the care system can live in home based care.

 Who We Are